Land Records Division

 - For Rockingham County, it is referred to as the Parcel or Map Number, e.g. 107-A- 196A1, we will not accept the account number.
 Needs to be in proper format as shown, 107A196A1 would not be acceptable.

-Please note on the document what has been changed to help our staff quickly determine if a new signature is required to be attached and to help searchers in the future be able to tell what was changed between the original and the re-recording without having to compare the documents page by page.
+Please note on the document what has been changed to help our staff quickly determine if a new signature is required to be attached and to help searchers in the future be able to tell what was changed between the original and the re-recording without having to compare the documents.

-If the original of the recorded document cannot be located, a deed of correction can be prepared for deeds and a new document can be created for other document types.
-New documents will need to reference the recording information for the previously recorded document on the first page since it will not have a recording label/stamp so staff and auditors will know taxes were paid previously, if applicable. and to allow for cross-referencing in the index.
+If the original of the recorded document cannot be located and was not recorded in another locality, a deed of correction can be prepared for deeds and a new document can be created for other document types.
+New documents will need to reference the recording information for the previously recorded document on the first page since it will not have a recording label/stamp so staff and auditors will know taxes were paid previously, if applicable and to allow for cross-referencing in the index.

 Signatures and acknowledgements